-You are strongly encouraged to make a report to both the police and to the University for assistance and investigation.
+Impacted individuals are strongly encouraged to make a report to both the police and to the University for assistance and investigation.
 Students and employees who violate University policies and conduct codes may be subject to discipline up to and including expulsion and/or termination.
-You have the right to report without further participation in any investigation.
+You have the option to report and have the right to chose whether to participate in any investigation process.